chiyu1203/UnityDataAnalysis/README.md

 Therefore, each project has its own json file.
 Below explains what those analysis methods are about.

-    "experiment_name": "choice", this means Scene name in the unity programme, which is used to check datasets from different logging system.
+    "experiment_name": "choice", this means Scene name in the unity programme.
+The main difference between scene is nevertheless whether how agent's position is logged.
+Any open-loop (agent's movement is not locked to focal animal's movement) experiment uses "choice".
+Any closed-loop experiments should use "band".

     "overwrite_curated_dataset": boolean, whether to delete the existing HDF file or not.
 If True, **locustvr_converter.py** will delete the old curated dataset before processing raw data.